-All filers not using the cash method of accounting should see Section 263A uniform capitalization rules in the instructions for Limitations on Deductions on page 11 before completing Schedule A. The instructions for lines 4a, 4b, and 6 below apply to Schedule A.
+All filers not using the cash method of accounting should see Section 263A uniform capitalization rules, earlier in the instructions for Limitations on Deductions before completing Schedule A. The instructions for lines 1, 4a, 4b, and 6 below apply to Schedule A.